 The site-blocking tools Leechblock for Firefox and StayFocusd for Chrome should always work (regardless of what security software or other software you have installed), because they are browser add-ons.
 And they have a great set of features including time of day based blocking.
 LeechBlock is harder than StayFocusd for a sophisticated computer user to sneak around while it is blocking sites.
-If you don't want to be able to get around these tools by switching to Internet Explorer, you can hide Internet Explorer by following these instructions: Windows 7, Windows 8, or Windows XP.
+If you don't want to be able to get around these tools by switching to Internet Explorer, you can disable Internet Explorer by following the "Turn off Internet Explorer" section here..

 Cold Turkey is similar to FocalFilter but has extra features.
 For example, you can add more sites to the block list even while the tool is blocking sites.
-And the paid version lets you block programs (like games) as well as websites.
+And the it lets you block programs (like games) as well as websites.
 Unlike FocalFilter, it won't stop blocking if you reboot before time is up.
-Because Cold Turkey is similar to FocalFilter, it may have website blocking problems with the same security software that stops FocalFilter from working.
-Cold Turkey website blocks are harder than FocalFilter blocks for a sophisticated computer user to sneak around, because it stops you from manually changing the system settings that it modifies.
+Because Cold Turkey is similar to FocalFilter, it may (or may not!) be blocked by security software that stops FocalFilter from working.
+Cold Turkey website blocks are harder for a sophisticated computer user to sneak around than FocalFilter blocks, because Cold Turkey stops you from manually changing the system settings that it modifies.
 Note that Cold Turkey may prevent FocalFilter from working.

 Freedom completely disables your Internet access for the amount of time you specify.
 It's available for Windows and Macs.